TheCaduceus/tg-upload/README.md

 **5.UTILITY FLAGS:**

-Utility flags provides an easy way to directly use internal functions used by tg-upload without starting main client, hence there is no need to create or use existing new session (`--profile`) to use them.
+Utility flags provides an easy way to directly use internal functions used by tg-upload without starting main client, hence there is no need to create or use existing session (`--profile`) to use them.

 ```
 --file_info - Show basic file information.